malavikav8/DataAnalytics-Project-AviationAccidents/README.txt

 Use the Scrollbar to navigate to latter sections of the code and it will return to normalcy.

 Plot 2 might look like its missing on some devices.
 Executing the code will render it.
-The rendered plot was attcahed to the report.
+The rendered plot was attached to the report.